Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Abstract

 \section{Abstract}

-We use supervised learning to identify factors that predict the cross-section of maximum drawdown for stocks in the US equity market.
-Our data run from January 1980 to June 2018 and our analysis includes ordinary least squares, penalized linear regressions, tree-based models, and neural networks.
+We use supervised learning to identify factors that predict the cross-section of returns and maximum drawdown for stocks in the US equity market.
+Our data run from January 1970 to December 2019 and our analysis includes ordinary least squares, penalized linear regressions, tree-based models, and neural networks.
 We find that the most important predictors tended to be consistent across models, and that non-linear models had better predictive power than linear models.
-Predictive power was higher in calm periods than stressed periods, and environmental, social, and governance indicators augmented predictive power for non-linear models.
+Predictive power was higher in calm periods than in stressed periods.
+Environmental, social, and governance indicators marginally impacted the predictive power of non-linear models in our data, despite their negative correlation with maximum drawdown and positive correlation with returns.
+Upon exploring whether ESG variables are captured by some models, we find that ESG data contribute to the prediction nonetheless.